 T158 – T158, from Limagrain is a consistent top-yielder on both dryland and irrigated for the central and southern plains.
 It is a medium-early maturing variety that has excellent drought tolerance, resistance to stripe rust, powdery mildew and soil borne mosaic, and intermediate resistance to wheat streak mosaic.
 It has broad adaptation in the Central Plains with excellent overall yield potential.

-Oakley CL –NEW!
-Oakley CL is a hard red winter Clearfield wheat with one-gene tolerance to BASF’s Beyond herbicide.
+Oakley CL – Oakley CL is a hard red winter Clearfield wheat with one-gene tolerance to BASF’s Beyond herbicide.
 Oakley CL has very good resistance to wheat streak mosaic virus and stripe rust and is well adapted to western Kansas.
 It is medium-late and medium-tall, has good straw strength, a long coleoptile, and has good resistance to grain shattering and pre-harvest sprouting.

 TAM 112 – This variety is consistently one of the top-yielding dryland wheat varieties for western Kansas.
 TAM 112 is a hard red winter wheat developed by the Texas Agricultural Experiment Station for the low-rainfall areas of the southern and central Great Plains.
 It is a medium-short, early maturing variety with moderate resistance to wheat streak mosaic, and excellent drought tolerance.
 TAM 112 is marketed through Watley Seed in Spearman, Texas.